Design & Technology

 Design Technology is taught to all pupils from Lower One to Form 3, where they are given the opportunity to explore a range of ‘design and make’ activities, which encourage them to develop skills and knowledge which better equip them to solve real life problems and make use of the equipment and facilities on offer.

-Pupils who then go on to study GCSE Design and Technology (an average of 45 per year) have the choice of specialising in electronic products, resistant materials or graphic products.
+Pupils who then go on to study GCSE Design and Technology (an average of 45 per year) have the choice of specialising in to include electronics, resistant materials and textile products.

 Students have further choice on how they want to specialise post-16.
 A-level Design offers students the chance to develop a broad view of Design and Technology, and to really appreciate the relationship between design, materials, manufacture and marketing.
 It is more product-focused compared to the International Baccalaureate Design course, which takes a more scientific approach to design.